andyghw/GA-Algorithm/README.md

 Third, the interface part which I used Swing to make the input and result clearer.
 To run it, you need to run the MainFrame.java file.

+Other details about this project are recorded in the report.

 Hope you appreciate my project.

 Hanwen Guo